Thanatisia/distro-install-guides/README.md

 - 2023-02-16 1557H :
     + Tested, Working and contains the plans, what will be the template to remodel the other distribution guides after.
     + Pre-Requisites are found in [Pre-Installation General Flow Guide](Pre-Requisites) which is a mirror/reference to [My SharedSpace Repository](https://github.com/Thanatisia/SharedSpace/blob/main/Docs/Linux/Guides/Setup/General%20Flow.md)
+- 2023-02-17 1411H
+    + Cleaned up folder to only contain debian-based or usable files

 - Folders
     + [Debian Installation Guide via Debootstrap (amd64)](Debian/amd64)

+### General
+> Distribution-agnostic Documentation and guides

 ### Gentoo